huggingface/huggingface_hub/docs/source/en/guides/integrations.md

 ### from_pretrained

-This is how a `from_pretrained` method usually look like:
+This is how a `from_pretrained` method usually looks like:

 ```python
 def from_pretrained(model_id: str) -> MyModelClass: